MediBoss/MOB-2.5-Advanced-Topics-in-iOS-Engineering/README.md

 # MOB-2.5-Advanced-Topics-in-iOS-Engineering
-Curriculum designed for my independent study for Term 6 at Make School
+self-designed curriculum for my independent study for Term 6 at Make School

 ## Learning Outcomes